 I later moved to Brisbane for studies and work and started traveling around Australia.
 I joined an outrigger team on South Molle Island and met my husband, Chris.
 We explored Western Australia before returning to Nelson Bay.

 After having my first son, I attended a Mum and Bub class that inspired me to become a swim teacher.
 The flexible hours worked well for me as a mom.
 I started sharing my swimming experiences and teaching practices as a presenter with guidance from my mentor, Gail.

-This led me to complete a degree in Adult and Vocational Education and commence my small business Aquatic Education.
-This was in 1997.
-I continued teaching at Southbank TAFE with Queensland Ambulance until I decided to dedicate all my time in teaching aquatics.
-At Southbank TAFE, my mentor Julie gave me great teaching strategies that I still use today.
+This path led me to a degree in Adult and Vocational Education and the launch of my small business, Aquatic Education, in 1997.
+While teaching at Southbank TAFE with Queensland Ambulance, my mentor Julie provided valuable teaching strategies.

-In 2005 Aquatic Education moved into permanent training rooms at Brisbane Aquatic Centre, Chandler.
-This enabled the expansion of training with accredited and non-accredited are available.
+In 2005, Aquatic Education established permanent training rooms at Brisbane Aquatic Centre, Chandler, expanding our training offerings.

-In 2008 I was given the opportunity to travel and teach vocational training in Hong Kong and later in mainland China.
+In 2008, I had the opportunity to travel to Hong Kong and mainland China to teach vocational training.

-I have been enormously proud to receive awards for my contribution to professional teaching in the aquatic industry.
+I'm proud of the awards I've received for my contributions to teaching in the aquatic industry.

 Being around water has always been a draw for me.
 It has had that magnetic pull that calls for as long as I can remember, but I never imagined it would end up being such a significant part of my career.